derekbar90/moleculer-keto/README.md

 # moleculer-keto
-MoleculerJS Keto Middleware and Mixin for an extensible permissions layer
+MoleculerJS Keto Middleware and Mixin for an extensible permissions layer.